-Infiltration is the inadvertent leakage of a non-vesicant solution from its intended vascular pathway (vein) into the surrounding tissue (Infusion Nurses Society (INS) 2006; European Oncology Nursing Society (EONS) 2007; Dougherty and Lister 2008; Doellman et al 2009; Royal College of Nursing (RCN) 2009).
+Infiltration is the inadvertent leakage of a non-vesicant solution from its intended vascular pathway (vein) into the surrounding tissue ( Infusion Nurses Society (INS) 2011; European Oncology Nursing Society (EONS) 2007; Dougherty and Lister 2008; Doellman et al 2009; Royal College of Nursing (RCN) 2010).

-Infiltration is increasingly seen as a benign event as it generally does not lead to tissue necrosis; however a large volume of infiltrate can cause compression of nerves and acute limb compartment syndrome (ALCS) resulting in long term disability (Roth 2006; Doellman et al 2009).
+Infiltration is increasingly seen as a benign event as it generally does not lead to tissue necrosis; however a large volume of infiltrate can cause compression of nerves and acute limb compartment syndrome (ALCS) resulting in long-term disability ( Hadaway 2007).

-If this is the case then surgical intervention eg fasciotomy may be required to prevent nerve compression and compromise of arterial circulation (Hadaway 2007).
+If this is the case then surgical intervention eg fasciotomy may be required to prevent nerve compression and compromise of arterial circulation.

 A plastic surgeon referral should be sought immediately where large volumes of infiltrate have accumulated.

-Extravasation is the inadvertent leakage of a vesicant solution from its intended vascular pathway (vein) into the surrounding tissue (INS 2006; EONS 2007; Dougherty and Lister 2008; Doellman et al 2009; RCN 2009).
+Extravasation is the inadvertent leakage of a vesicant solution from its intended vascular pathway (vein) into the surrounding tissue ( INS 2006; EONS 2011; Dougherty and Lister 2008; Doellman et al 2009; RCN 2010).

-A vesicant refers to any medicine or fluid with the potential to cause blisters, severe tissue injury (skin/tendons/muscle) or necrosis if it escapes from the intended venous pathway (Sauerland et al (EONS) 2006; Hadaway 2007; Doellman et al 2009).
+A vesicant refers to any medicine or fluid with the potential to cause blisters, severe tissue injury (skin/tendons/muscle) or necrosis if it escapes from the intended venous pathway ( Sauerland et al 2006 (EONS); Hadaway 2007; Doellman et al 2009).

-The degree of injury ranges from mild skin reaction to severe necrosis (EONS 2007).
+The degree of injury ranges from mild skin reaction to severe necrosis ( EONS 2007).
 Other possible consequences include: infection; complex regional pain syndrome; and loss of function ( Hadaway, 2009).